-- 7.1.
+7.1.
 Positive teacher-pupil relationships are key to combatting challenging behaviour.
-The school focusses heavily on forming these relationships to allow teachers to understand their pupils and create a strong foundation from which behavioural change can take place. - 7.2.
-Teachers will enforce a number of strategies to establish positive relationships with their pupils these may include: - Welcoming pupils as they enter the classroom. - Ensuring pupils understand what is expected of them. - Creating a positive environment where every pupil feels comfortable and respected. - Showing an interest in each pupil's interests, talents, goals, likes and dislikes, and their family. - Engaging with pupils during lunchtime and breaktime. - Focussing on using positive language when interacting with pupils to guide them towards positive outcomes rather than highlighting their mistakes. - 7.3.
-Within the classroom, teachers establish clear expectations for manners and respect for pupils this includes: - Acknowledging and giving praise when a pupil demonstrates good manners. - Encouraging pupils to treat others with respect by modelling the desired behaviour. - Informing pupils of the importance of treating others the same way they like to be treated. - Role playing various situations to demonstrate appropriate responses, so they understand how to act in a given context. - Establishing a politeness policy to help pupils understand basic manners and respect.
+The school focusses heavily on forming these relationships to allow teachers to understand their pupils and create a strong foundation from which behavioural change can take place.

+7.2.
+Teachers will enforce a number of strategies to establish positive relationships with their pupils - these may include:

+- Welcoming pupils as they enter the classroom. - Ensuring pupils understand what is expected of them. - Creating a positive environment where every pupil feels comfortable and respected. - Showing an interest in each pupil's interests, talents, goals, likes and dislikes, and their family. - Engaging with pupils during lunchtime and breaktime. - Focussing on using positive language when interacting with pupils to guide them towards positiveoutcomes rather than highlighting their mistakes.

-- Teaching pupils the importance of showing respect to each other e.g. writing thank you notes. - 7.4.
-The school aims to create a safe and calm environment in which positive mental health and wellbeing is promoted and pupils are taught to be resilient, reducing the likelihood of SEMH-related behavioural issues. - 7.5.
-The school aims to promote resilience as part of a whole-school approach, using the following methods: - Culture, ethos and environment the health and wellbeing of pupils and staff is promoted through the informal curriculum, including leadership practice, policies, values and attitudes, alongside the social and physical environment - Teaching the curriculum is used to develop pupils' knowledge about health and wellbeing - Community engagement the school proactively engages with parents, outside agencies and the wider community to promote consistent support for pupils' health and wellbeing - 7.6.
-Positive mental wellbeing will be promoted through: - Teaching PSHE/RSHE curriculum - ELSA drop in sessions - ELSA organised sessions - Counselling (as required) - Positive classroom management - Developing social skills - Working with parents - Peer support - 7.7.
-Where vulnerable pupils or groups are identified, provision will be made to support and promote their positive mental health. - 7.8.
+7.3.
+Within the classroom, teachers establish clear expectations for manners and respect for pupils - this includes:

+- Acknowledging and giving praise when a pupil demonstrates good manners. - Encouraging pupils to treat others with respect by modelling the desired behaviour. - Informing pupils of the importance of treating others the same way they like to be treated. - Role playing various situations to demonstrate appropriate responses, so they understand how toact in a given context. - Establishing a politeness policy to help pupils understand basic manners and respect.

+- Teaching pupils the importance of showing respect to each other e.g. writing thank you notes. - Teachers will use Politeness PETS in line with the expectations of the Sacred Heart Values Curriculum.

+7.4.
+The school aims to create a safe and calm environment in which positive mental health and wellbeing is promoted and pupils are taught to be resilient, reducing the likelihood of SEMH-related behavioural issues.

+7.5.
+The school aims to promote resilience as part of a whole-school approach, using the following methods:

+• Culture, ethos and environment - the health and wellbeing of pupils and staff is promoted through the informal curriculum, including leadership practice, policies, values and attitudes, alongside the social and physical environment

+• Teaching - the curriculum is used to develop pupils' knowledge about health and wellbeing

+• Community engagement - the school proactively engages with parents, outside agencies and thewider community to promote consistent support for pupils' health and wellbeing

+7.6.
+Positive mental wellbeing will be promoted through:

+- Teaching PSHE/RSHE curriculum

+- ELSA drop in sessions

+- ELSA organised sessions

+- Counselling (as required)

+- Positive classroom management

+- Developing social skills

+- Working with parents

+- Peer support

+7.7.
+Where vulnerable pupils or groups are identified, provision will be made to support and promote their positive mental health.

+7.8.
 We always aim to maintain positive working relationships with parents.
-However, the school will not tolerate verbally or physically aggressive parents on the school premises.
-The Head teacher has the power, as a person with a right to be in the school (an employee of the school) to tell a parent who uses offensive language such as the "F" word in school to leave, and the parent may be prevented from further access to school premises. - 7.9.
+However, the school will not tolerate unreasonable, abusive or offensive communication, including on social media platforms and the school reserves the right to resolve any such problems as they feel appropriate in discussion with the OLOL trust.

+7.9.
 Link to DfE government publication called "Controlling access to school premises":